xpack-dev-tools/clang-xpack/README-RELEASE.md

 ## Create a new GitHub pre-release draft

-- in `CHANGELOG.md`, add release date
+- in `CHANGELOG.md`, add the release date and a message like _- v12.0.1-1 released_
 - commit and push the `xpack-develop` branch
 - run the xPack action `trigger-workflow-publish-release`